oumar-code/Akulearn_docs/docs/projector_hub_leases.md

 ---

-## The Akulearn Ideal Projector Hub: A Self-Contained Learning Ecosystem
+## The Akulearn Ideal Aku Edge Hub: A Self-Contained Learning Ecosystem

-Our ideal Akulearn Projector Hub is a robust, intelligent, and self-sufficient learning server designed to thrive in areas with unreliable internet and limited individual devices.
+Our ideal Akulearn Aku Edge Hub is a robust, intelligent, and self-sufficient learning server designed to thrive in areas with unreliable internet and limited individual devices.
 It's the central nervous system for offline education.

 ## What Makes It Ideal